Plaçage

-Plaçage was a recognized extralegal system in French slave colonies of North America (including the Caribbean) by which ethnic European men entered into civil unions with non-Europeans of African, Native American and mixed-race descent.
+Plaçage (/fr/) was a recognized extralegal system in French slave colonies of North America (including the Caribbean) by which ethnic European men entered into civil unions with non-Europeans of African, Native American and mixed-race descent.
 The term comes from the French placer meaning "to place with".
 The women were not legally recognized as wives but were known as placées; their relationships were recognized among the free people of color as mariages de la main gauche or left-handed marriages.
 They became institutionalized with contracts or negotiations that settled property on the woman and her children and, in some cases, gave them freedom if they were enslaved.
 The system flourished throughout the French period, reaching its zenith during the latter, between 1769 and 1803.

 The system may have been most widely practiced in New Orleans, where planter society had created enough wealth to support the system.
 It also took place in the Latin-influenced cities of Natchez and Biloxi, Mississippi; Mobile, Alabama; St. Augustine and Pensacola, Florida; as well as Saint-Domingue (now the Republic of Haiti).
 Plaçage became associated with New Orleans as part of its cosmopolitan society.

 Emily Clark has challenged the popular notion of plaçage as being a systemic practice based on contractual marriages, and proposes that the practice largely consisted of a broad range of relationships between free women of color and white men that originated in various ways, which often lasted for a lifetime.
 Genetic evidence strongly supports the historical record of mass intermarriages between white men and women of color in New Orleans.